• Skip to Content

 The San José/Evergreen Community College District reserves the right to add, amend or repeal any of the rules, regulations, policies and procedures consistent with applicable laws.

-Evergreen Nursing Program is undergoing a major curriculum revision that pending college and regulatory approval will be implemented in either fall 2021 or fall 2022.
-For the most up to date program information, visit the EVC Nursing webpage at https://www.evc.edu/academics/divisions-departments/nursing-allied-health/associate-degree-in-nursing-program
+Evergreen Nursing program is implementing a major curriculum revision that began in fall 2021.
+To progress continuing nursing students, the nursing program will run two curricula through Fall 2022.
+For the most up to date program information, please visit the nursing program webpage at https://www.evc.edu/programs/nursing.

 Program Purpose